How Many Inches In 120mm

 Pitfall Symptom Remedy

 Confusing mm with cm 120 mm mistakenly treated as 12 cm → 4.
 72 in instead of 47.2 in.
-On the flip side, Double‑check the unit label before starting the calculation.
+Still, Double‑check the unit label before starting the calculation.

 Neglecting significant figures Reporting 47 in when the drawing requires three‑decimal precision.
 Align the reported precision with the least precise measurement in the chain.